Free black people in Jamaica: Free people of colour

-The First Maroon War
+First Maroon War

 Later Maroon groups were formed in the Blue Mountains in the eastern end of the island, and in the Cockpit Country in the west.
 They were known as the Windward Maroons and the Leeward Maroons respectively, and they conducted a decade-long war with the British colonial authorities throughout the 1730s, known as the First Maroon War.
 Cudjoe led the Leeward Maroons in the Cockpit Country in the western half of the island, and his lieutenant was Accompong.
 Cudjoe was the overall Maroon commander of the Maroon towns of Cudjoe's Town (Trelawny Town) and Accompong Town.

 Quao and Queen Nanny were the leaders of the Windward Maroons in the Blue Mountains.

 Disturbed by plantation raiding, the colonial authorities of Jamaica wanted to eradicate the Maroon communities in order to promote British settlement.
 Their strategy, beginning in the 1730s, was to break off lines of communication between the Windward and Leeward Maroons, then first pick off the less organized Windward Maroons.
 In practice, the Maroon troops' command of the territory and skill in guerrilla warfare gave them a strong advantage over colonial forces.

 After much fighting, the British took and destroyed Nanny Town in 1734, but most of the Windward Maroons simply dispersed and formed new settlements.
 At this point, however, fighting shifted to Leeward, where the British troops had equally limited success against the well-trained and organized forces of Cudjoe.

 Eventually, tired of war, these Maroons signed treaties with the British colonial authorities in 1739 and 1740.
 Cudjoe agreed to parley with John Guthrie.
 This local planter and militia officer was known to and respected by the Maroons.